Competitors

 3.10.
 Seeding/Starting Order:

-Single scullers, with exception of the Youth Single, who properly competed in a singles event in the previous year and whose entries are accepted will start ahead of all newcomers and will be seeded in the order of their final (raw+penalties) times recorded in in the previous year.
+Single scullers, with exception of the Youth Single, who properly competed in a singles event in the previous year and whose entries are accepted will start ahead of all newcomers and will be seeded in the order of their final (raw+penalties) times recorded in the previous year.
 The starting position of all newcomers will be determined by a blind draw during the lottery process.
 With the exception of the Youth Double, seeding of double scullers will follow the same procedure.

-Scullers in the Men’s Grand Master, Men’s Veteran I, and Veteran II Singles will race together and will be seeded according to final finish time in the 2021 Regatta.
+Scullers in the Men’s Grand Master, Men’s Veteran I, and Veteran II Singles will race together and will be seeded according to final finish time in the preceding year’s Regatta.
 Scullers in the Men’s Senior Veteran I, Senior Veteran II, Grand Veteran I, and Grand Veteran II Singles will race together and will be seeded according to final finish time in the preceding year’s Regatta.
 The same event breakdown will also apply to the women’s races.
-Results will be divided by age class and first place medals will be awarded by age class (50 – 59, 60 – 64, 65 – 69, 70 – 74, 75 – 79, 80 – 84, 85 – 89).
+Results will be divided by age class and first place medals will be awarded by age class (50 – 59, 60 – 64, 65 – 69, 70 – 74, 75 – 79, 80 – 84, 85 – 89, 90+).

 Doubles and crews in the Senior-Master doubles/fours/eights and the Grand-Master doubles/fours/eights will race together and be seeded according to final finish time in the preceding year’s regatta.
 Results will be divided into Senior-Masters and Grand-Masters events.